Saveonenergy explains how to read your electricity meter and make sure you don't pay more than you need to for your energy.Read more

 Save money on your electricity bill by switching to a cheaper energy supplier today.
 Use our price comparison tool to find the cheapest deal for your home.Read more

-One of the main benefits of electricity-only tariffs is the fact that they can be applied to practically any household regardless of how it uses its energy.
-For instance, an electricity-only tariff can be used with an Economy 7 meter to allow customers to take advantage of lower prices at night, or a prepayment meter so they know they’re paying for what they use.
-This gives potential customers maximum flexibility and the ability to make the best decision for their home and bank balance when they compare electricity.
+A key benefit of these tariffs is the fact they’re applicable to virtually any household regardless of how it uses its energy.
+For example, you can combine an electricity tariff with an Economy 7 meter to take advantage of lower electricity prices at night or use it with a prepayment meter when paying for your electricity in advance.
+This provides you with a wide range of options to help you make the best choice when comparing electricity packages.

 Economy 7 customers are also eligible for electricity-only tariffs.
-They will simply pay a lower price for electricity usage during the night hours than they do during the day, which can be a cost-effective way of washing clothes, running the dishwasher and so on.
+They simply pay a lower price for their night-time electricity usage, which can be a cost-effective way of running energy intensive tasks such as washing clothes, running the dishwasher and so on.

 There’s no ‘one size fits all’ approach to electricity comparison.
 Your perfect supplier and tariff won’t necessarily be someone else’s.
 For starters, you may have different priorities: for example, you might be looking for a supplier with a strong customer service record, or one with a good reputation for providing green energy, rather than simply because it’s offering the cheapest deal based on your location and energy consumption.
 You may be tempted by certain incentives, such as the fact that one electricity provider’s fixed-rate deal doesn’t come with any exit fees giving you the option of leaving it early without incurring a penalty.

 It’s quick and easy to compare electricity suppliers.
 After submitting your details as accurately as possible to a price comparison website, use the filters provided to narrow down the options to show you the best deals based on your individual priorities.
 This will help you make a better-informed decision without the fuss of checking out each supplier individually.